raygun101/MarkupKit/README.md

 # Overview
 MarkupKit is a framework for simplifying development of native iOS applications.
-It allows developers to construct user interfaces declaratively using a human-readable markup language, rather than programmatically in code or interactively using a visual modeling tool such as Interface Builder.
+It allows developers to construct user interfaces declaratively using a human-readable markup language, rather than programmatically in code or visually using an interactive design tool such as Interface Builder.

 Building an interface in markup makes it easy to visualize the resulting output as well as recognize differences between revisions.
 It is also a metaphor that many developers are comfortable with, thanks to the ubiquity of HTML and the World Wide Web.